 This course introduces the student to patient history taking, communication skills, and a variety of clinical and procedural skills.
-Students will begin using medical diagnostic equipment as they develop the skills needed to perform complete and focused physical examinations.
-This course is taught in lecture, small group and laboratory formats.
-Students will examine assigned lab partners and simulated patients to gain the skills and knowledge to perform a thorough history and physical examination.
-Students will have an opportunity to practice procedural skills during laboratory.
+Students will begin the course by utilizing medical diagnostic equipment as they develop the skills needed to perform complete and focused physical examinations.
+Students will examine both assigned lab partners and simulated patients to gain the skills and knowledge to perform a thorough history and physical examination.
+Students will have an opportunity to practice procedural skills during laboratory sessions.